 Quadrat Sampling: Application with Advantages and Disadvantages

-Purposive sampling: Definition, application, advantages and disadvantages
+Purposive Sampling: Definition, application, advantages and disadvantages

 purposive sampling

-Quota sampling: Difition, application, advantages and disadvantages
+Quota Sampling: Difition, application, advantages and disadvantages

 quota sampling